Osteopathic Medicine

 Dunsborough Back Pain Relief utilises a mechanical methodology of treatment, aimed at addressing the immediate symptoms of back pain.

-One of the notable things about spinal treatment/manipulation/adjustment, where twisting of the body is involved; there is an exceedingly rare but additional risk of injury - either by tearing a blood vessel within the neck and a possible stroke, or a tearing of a spinal disc within the lower back with a potential loss of leg and/or bladder/bowel function.
+One of the notable things about spinal treatment/manipulation/adjustment, where twisting of the body is involved; there is an exceedingly rare but additional risk of injury - either by tearing a blood vessel within the neck with a possible stroke being the result, or a tearing of a spinal disc within the lower back with a potential loss of leg and/or bladder/bowel function.
 These have the potential to lead to hospitalisation, permanent disability or even death.
 Every health care practitioner using such treatment methods will inform you of these potential risks.

 How does treatment work?